 Shakespeare and Film

-LIT 3619 Refer to THP 3620 in Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
+THP 3620 Refer to Theatre and Performance Courses (Conservatory of Theatre Arts) for description.
 Formerly also offered as LIT 3619.

 LIT 3620 / 4 credits / Alternate years